KunalxKushwaha/AI-Interviewer/README.md

 # HireVision🏢
 Your Personal AI Interviewer which takes your Interview on your selected Domain.<br>
 Provides Feedback based on your Interview and gives Scores on the Scale of 100.<br>
 Currently In Progress..
-Will be completed very Soon.
+Will be completed very Soon.<br>
 (Making the Interview Sections.)

 ## Made with 💖by Kunal Kushwaha